KomMonitor/kommonitor-importer/README.md

 ```
 If the time series is encoded in a way like the example above, you have to provide multiple time series mappings.
 For
 each time step you have to define, which property contains the corresponding _Indicator_ value.
 Note, that in such a case
-you have to provide the timestamp within the mapping, rather than defining the property that holds the timestamp information.
+you have to provide the final timestamp value within the mapping, rather than defining the property that holds the
+timestamp information.
 ```json
 {
   "propertyMapping": {